tknbr/euler/README.md

 # Project Euler

 ## Introduction
-In this branch I will submit an implementation of the problems presented in the webpage https://projecteuler.net/ Feel free to use this implementations.
+In this repostiory I will submit an implementation of the problems presented in the webpage https://projecteuler.net/ Feel free to use this implementations.
 This implementations will be coded in c++.

 Best regards,